FACULTY OF SOCIAL SCIENCES

 The Q-Step award can help you develop advanced data skills.
 By choosing Q-Step modules you can gain an award, undertake paid work placements and boost your career potential.

-Q-Step originally started as a £19.5 million programme funded by the Nuffield Foundation, the Economic and Social Research Council (ESRC) and the Office for Students (OfS) The programme is now funded internally by the University of Essex.
+The pathway originally started as a £19.5 million programme funded by the Nuffield Foundation, the Economic and Social Research Council (ESRC) and the Office for Students (OfS), and was previously known as Q-Step.
+The pathway is now funded internally by the University of Essex.

 Why do you need quantitative skills?